BlueBrain/BlueGraph/cord19kg/README.rst

    - The ontology linking is yielding very fine grained types that get normalised and mapped to the 9 entity types of interest.
 The corresponding type mappings are available `here <https://github.com/BlueBrain/BlueGraph/blob/master/cord19kg/examples/data/NCIT_type_mapping.json>`_.

-4. Co-occurrence and Knowledge Graphs Generation: paper- and paragraph-based co-occurrences of the top 1500 most frequent entities are used to build a knowledge graph whose nodes represent linked entities and whose edges represent entity co-occurrences.
+4. Co-occurrence Knowledge Graph Generation: paper- and paragraph-based co-occurrences of the top 1500 most frequent entities are used to build a knowledge graph whose nodes represent linked entities and whose edges represent entity co-occurrences.
 The edges are weighted using raw co-occurrence frequencies and mutual-information-based scores: positive pointwise mutual information (PPMI) and normalized point-wise mutual information (NPMI).

 5. Interactive Graph Exploration and Analysis: the generated paper- and paragraph-based graphs can be interactively analysed and explored based on node centrality measures (PageRank, weighted degree), community partitions, shortest paths search and minimum spanning trees using an interactive plotly-dash and dash-cytoscape based `visualization and exploration app <https://github.com/BlueBrain/BlueGraph/blob/master/cord19kg/apps/visualization_app.py>`_